- Instructions for Form 1120-REIT - Introductory Material

 Line 5c.
 Travel and entertainment.

-Include any of the following:
+Include any of the following.

-Meals and entertainment not deductible under section 274(n).
+Non-entertainment meal expenses not deductible under section 274(n).

 Expenses for the use of an entertainment facility.